mnokka/AnotherExcelReader/README.md

 Excel2 includes subtask data (with refererense to main (parent) task)

-Attacments have ID number embedded to their file name (excel2 includes ID number to map it to certain subtask)
+Attacments have ID number embedded to their file name (excel1 includes ID number to map it to certain maintask)

-This tool provides necessary routines to handle Excels using Python and creating issues and attachments to Jira according rules above
+This tool provides necessary routines to handle Excels using Python and creating issues and attachments to Jira according rules above.
+It is provided only as a reference how to use Python for import operations